3D podcast

 3D Audio Podcast Overview

-In fact, iHeartpodcast network inc, one of the largest media companies in the U.S., has recognized that the benefits of spatial audio are the future.
+In fact, iHeartpodcast network inc, one of the largest media companies in the U.S., has recognized the market potential of spatial audio as the future.
 The company recently announced that it is starting to invest in this new kind of 3D binaural audio for its listeners.
 But other content productions are also increasingly jumping on this bandwagon – including yours truly for years:

 The following list is not exhaustive and will probably grow in the future.
 But with my colleagues from HearOn I have an ear on it.
 Update: I wrote an entire article with dozens of 3d podcasts right here.